LukeShead/Project-02/README.md

  ### Coding standards I use.

+#### Ease of reading- tabs for spacing, line positioning.
 My coding standards have not changed from what they where from the first project, I use tabs to help organize my code to make sure that it is easy to read.
 I place any of the code that is associated with a function further out than the function, this is because as I read left to right, I can look at the functions clearly then look at what they do after I have found the function that I was looking for.
 This helped me keep track of what functions did what and what lines belonged to, this allowed me to work faster when developing and testing the code, it also made debugging the code much easier as I was easily able to show what lines had the errors and the functions they belonged to, having this allowed me to only look at what was wrong and not the entire code.

+#### Variable Names
 When using variables I keep all of the names simple and easily identifiable, for example a variable for a card generator will be called "CGEN" so that I will be able to look at the variable and see the simplified version of the function name.
-This allows me and other people to be able to look at my code and see exactly what variable can go to what
+This allows me and other people to be able to look at my code and see exactly what variable links too and what it does, this will be done with all variables as it also helps make the code look neater as it allows the code to be shorter and when defining variable names, it can be done with the lines being smaller so that the functions can be in focus instead of the variable names.

 ### Debugging.